Why It Matters

 It's the law.

 The Americans with Disabilities Act (ADA), Sections 504, and 508 of The Rehabilitation Act of 1973, and other laws and regulations mandate civil rights for individuals with disabilities, and requires accessible technology for said persons, respectively.
-It is important to remember that core of these laws, regulations, policies, and procedures is to provide equal access to the University of Michigan for individuals with disabilities.

 IT Accessibility is a commitment to Diversity, Equity, and Inclusion.
 Intentionally supporting a culture and environment of inclusion and support for all people is integral to being a member of the U-M community.